georgeto/gothic3sdk/source/Scripts/Script_ModMe/docs/docs/other.md

 First you have to create the directory `_compiledMesh` in the Gothic 3 data directory, and within `_compiledMesh` another directory named `FixMe`.
 Now Gothic 3 recalculates the above mentioned properties for all `.xcmsh`s in the `FixMe` directory on startup, when reaching the main menu.
 For each of the meshes, a version repaired in this way is stored in the 'FixMe' directory.

+!!! caution "Attention"
+	To write the fixed `.xcmhsh`s, Gothic 3 needs write access to its installation directory.
+	Therefore, move Gothic 3 to a folder without write restrictions, i.e. outside of `Program Files`, or run the game as administrator.

 # Repair animated meshes
 Animated meshes (.xact), called eCResourceAnimationActor_PS within the engine, are structured as follows:
 ```cpp